dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 paul@sprocket:~$
 ```

-This shows the timeout: the amount of time a client is disconnected
+This shows the timeout: the amount of time, in seconds, a client is
-from the channel after which the channel is automatically removed.
+disconnected from the channel after which the channel is automatically
+deleted.

-This value may be modified using a PATCH request.
-In the following
+This value may be modified using a PATCH request, with a JSON object
-example, the timeout is extended to one hour:
+as the request entity.
+A `timeout` property provides the new
+duration, in seconds, after which the channel is automatically
+removed.

 ```console
 paul@sprocket:~$ curl -s -u paul -X PATCH -H 'Content-Type: application/json' \